Backus–Naur form

-In computer science, Backus–Naur form (BNF, pronounced /ˌbækəs ˈnaʊər/), also known as Backus normal form, is a notation system for defining the syntax of programming languages and other formal languages, developed by John Backus and Peter Naur.
+In computer science, Backus–Naur form or Pāṇini–Backus Form (BNF or PBF, pronounced /ˌbækəs ˈnaʊər/), also known as Backus normal form, is a notation system for defining the syntax of programming languages and other formal languages, developed by John Backus and Peter Naur.
 It is a metasyntax for context-free grammars, providing a precise way to outline the rules of a language's structure.

 It has been widely used in official specifications, manuals, and textbooks on programming language theory, as well as to describe document formats, instruction sets, and communication protocols.
 Over time, variations such as extended Backus–Naur form (EBNF) and augmented Backus–Naur form (ABNF) have emerged, building on the original framework with added features.

 Structure

 BNF specifications outline how symbols are combined to form syntactically valid sequences.
-Each BNF consists of three core components: a set of non-terminal symbols, a set of terminal symbols, and a series of derivation rules.
+Each BNF consists of three core components: a set of nonterminal symbols, a set of terminal symbols, and a series of derivation rules.
 Non-terminal symbols represent categories or variables that can be replaced, while terminal symbols are the fixed, literal elements (such as keywords or punctuation) that appear in the final sequence.
 Derivation rules provide the instructions for replacing non-terminal symbols with specific combinations of symbols.